Peter Kropotkin: Personal life

 Kropotkin married Sofia, a Ukrainian Jewish student, in Switzerland in October 1878.
 She was over a decade younger than Kropotkin.
 Kropotkin references her as a primary source of criticism and feedback.
 Her published story, "The Wife of Number 4,237", was based on her own experience with her husband at Clairvaux prison.
-She created an archive in Moscow dedicated to his works before her death in 1941.
+She created an archive in Moscow dedicated to his works before she died in 1941.
 Their only child, Alexandra, was born in London in 1887.
 Kropotkin was reserved about his private life.

 As an individual, Kropotkin was known for having exceptional integrity and moral character that matched his beliefs.
 Henry Hyndman, an ideological adversary, recalled Kropotkin's charm and sincerity.
 These traits, wrote Stepnyak-Kravchinsky, contributed to Kropotkin's power as a public speaker.
 As a thinker, Kropotkin focused more acutely on issues of morality than of economics or politics and carried himself according to his own principles without imposition on others.
 In practice, this made him more of a "revolutionary humanitarian" than a revolutionist by deed.
 He was also known for being exceptionally kind and for forgoing material comforts to live a revolutionary, principled life by example.
 Gerald Runkle wrote that "Kropotkin with his scholarly and saintly ways ... almost brought respectability to the movement."